 The vast majority of suppliers are still reporting at a company level.
-During due diligence for the 2021 reporting period, 21 reported sourcing from one or more countries in the Conflict Region.
-Over 83% of the smelters within our supply chain have been deemed to be conflict-free or cooperating in the audit process.
-None of our suppliers were able to pinpoint where the conflict minerals contained in our parts originated; therefore, we cannot draw a conclusion that any of our parts containing conflict minerals were sourced from mines or SORs in the DRC or any of the adjoining countries, nor whether they financed armed conflict in those countries
+During due diligence for the 2024 reporting period, a number of suppliers reported sourcing from one or more countries in the Conflict Region, as shown in the Survey Results in Section III of this report.
+Of the seven (7) smelters within our supply chain that are located in the Conflict Region, six (6) (or 85.7%) have been deemed to be conformant or cooperating in the audit process.
+None of our suppliers were able to pinpoint where the conflict minerals contained in our parts originated; therefore, we cannot draw a conclusion that any of our parts containing conflict minerals were sourced from mines or SORs in the DRC or any of the adjoining countries, nor whether they financed armed conflict in those countries.